United Airlines Will Ban Dozens Of Dog, Cat Breeds In New Pet Guidelines

 "American Humane will be performing a top-to-bottom examination of every aspect of air travel affecting the health and welfare of animals, and making recommendations for changes and adjustments to United's service," the email said.

-To protect pets traveling from extreme heat conditions, United said it would also stop flying animals headed to Las Vegas, Palm Springs, Phoenix and Tucson between May 1 and Sept.
+To protect pets traveling from extreme heat conditions, United said it would also stop flying animals headed to Las Vegas, Palm Springs, Calif., and Phoenix and Tucson, Ariz., between May 1 and Sept.
 30 that would normally travel in cargo for those flights.

 The airline said it is still reviewing policies concerning animals traveling in the cabin.
 For now, the airline said on its website: